 Until September 9, 2021, the Company maintained a tax-qualified employee stock purchase plan ("ESPP") that offered all eligible employees, including the Company's Named Executive Officers, the opportunity to acquire an ownership interest in the Company by purchasing shares of Common Stock through the ESPP.
-Under the ESPP, an eligible employee could withhold, through payroll deductions, up to 10% of his or her eligible earnings, up to certain maximums, to be used to purchase shares of Common Stock at certain plan-defined dates.
-The option price was set at 85% of the average of the high and low price for Common Stock on either the first or last day of the applicable offering period under the ESPP, whichever was lower.
 On September 9, 2021, the Compensation Committee approved the termination of the ESPP, effective immediately.